1910 World Series

 The 1910 World Series was the championship series in Major League Baseball for the 1910 season.
 The seventh edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Philadelphia Athletics against the National League (NL) champion Chicago Cubs.
 The series was played from October 17 to 23, with the Athletics winning the series 4 games to 1, clinching the team's first World Series.
+This was the first major professional sports championship ever won by a Philadelphia-based team.

 Jack Coombs of Philadelphia won three games and Eddie Collins supplied timely hitting.

 Background

 Philadelphia Athletics

 The Athletics were making their second appearance in the World Series.
 They had lost the 1905 edition four games to one against the New York Giants.
 They had dominated the American League, leading it since early May, and eventually winning it by 14 1/2 games.
 Their pitcher Jack Coombs led the American League in wins with a 31–9 record, and the Athletics had the lowest ERA in the league by some margin.